- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-If your dog suffers from food allergies, you may already be feeding him hypoallergenic dog food.
-Where many dog owners fail, however, is in giving their dog treats that contain allergenic ingredients.
+If your vet has diagnosed your dog with a food allergy, you may already be feeding him hypoallergenic dog food.
+What many dog owners forget, however, is to double-check the list of ingredients on their dog’s treats.

-A single treat may not seem like a big deal, but even a quick bite can trigger unpleasant symptoms like diarrhea, vomiting, and digestive upset.
-A hypoallergenic diet for dogs is more than just dog food—it should also encompass your dog’s treats and supplements.
+A single treat may not seem like a big deal, but even a quick bite that contains an allergen can trigger unpleasant symptoms like diarrhea, vomiting, and digestive upset.
+A hypoallergenic diet for dogs is more than just dog food—it also encompasses your dog’s treats and supplements.

-To help you find delicious dog treats that won’t upset your dog’s stomach, we’ve compiled a list of the best hypoallergenic dog treats.
+To help you find delicious dog treats that won’t irritate your dog’s diagnosed allergy, we’ve compiled a list of the best hypoallergenic dog treats.

-A food trial is the best way to identify food allergies in dogs, and you can conduct one with the help of your veterinarian.
-Basically, you’ll begin feeding your dog food made with a novel source of protein and carbohydrate for a period of 8 to 12 weeks until all signs of the allergy disappear.
-From there, you introduce common allergens one at a time until you identify the problem ingredient.
+The best way to identify food allergies in dogs is to consult with your vet, who may recommend a food trial.
+With your vet’s help, you’ll need to find a dog food that doesn’t contain any of the potential allergens from his current diet.
+You’ll begin feeding your dog a food made with a novel source of protein and carbohydrates for a period of 8 to 12 weeks until all signs of the allergy disappear.
+From there, you can introduce common allergens one at a time until you identify the problem ingredient.

 - No common allergens